 "A powerful story that contrasts soaring hopes with the anchors of ego and courtroom."

-I’ve got five works of fiction:
+I’ve got seven works of fiction:

 Anatomy of Deception